 Another option, if your job skills and experience can be applied toward a continuing education course, is to become an instructor at a trade school or community college.
 This can also be a great way of networking and meeting new people in your field, and could even lead to a full-time position down the road.

 You might also consider becoming a substitute teacher as a way of earning income while you wait for more permanent employment.
 Many school districts around the country are in dire need of good substitute teachers, and typically the certification requirements for subs are far less stringent than for those of full-time teachers.
 And who knows, if you find that you enjoy teaching, you could always go back to school and take the necessary courses in order to become a full-time teacher yourself.

 Other survival jobs including becoming a taxi driver, a barber or hair stylist, or working as a cashier or clerk in a big box retail store like Target or Home Depot.
 Catering companies are almost always looking for workers.
 Or if you like to drive, you could get a CDL license and become a truck driver, either locally or doing longer-haul routes around the country.

 If you’ve been unemployed for any length of time, or you’ve just graduated from college, or you’re “underemployed” and working at something that barely pays a living wage, I don’t need to tell you that it’s a rough job market out there.

-We’ve been living through one of the worst employment environments since the great depression, with millions of people listed as having been out of work for 12 months or longer.
+We’ve been living through one of the worst employment environments since the great depression, for several years now, with millions of people listed as having been out of work for 12 months or longer.
 Some workers have had to take temp or part-time jobs, while others have dropped out of the labor force entirely.

 Some unemployed workers have had to move back in with their parents just to survive.
 And many recent college graduates have been unable to find entry-level employment in their field of choice, and so have had to take lesser jobs, or go back to school to earn a graduate degree.